 What is a “Looking Outwards” Assignment?

 On ten occasions this semester — nearly every week — you will be asked to “look outwards” — to browse various blogs and feeds or other resources in order to deepen your knowledge of the field, and familiarize yourself with the current state of the art.
 You will then be expected to report on your findings, as described below — hopefully, with a critical perspective.
 Often, the “Looking Outwards” assignments will be thematically oriented.
+Sometimes they will be technically oriented.
 There is no restriction on the sources of information you may use for a “Looking Outwards” assignment — for example, you are welcome to use the library, especially to learn about older works which may not be well-documented on the Internet.

-The emphasis is on “discoveries” — browse blogs and other sources to encounter and report on two projects that you haven’t seen before.
+The emphasis is on “discovery” — browse blogs and other sources to encounter and report on projects that you haven’t seen before.
 (For this course, it may be most appropriate to select projects that are made by individuals or small teams, rather than large companies, but that’s not a strong requirement).
 Blogging about a project of which you’re already aware defeats the point of the assignment, which is to deepen your familiarity with the field.

 How to do a Looking Outwards Assignment.